 5. Hollywood International Airport

 City: Fort Lauderdale, Florida

 Number of passengers: 29.2 million

-Not only does Fort Lauderdale have one of the worst airports in the United States, but it also has one of the most hated ones, too.
-Delays are rampant, the security lines are long, and cancellations are a lot higher than they should be.
+Fort Lauderdale is one of the worst U.S. airports and also one of the most hated, too.
+Delays are rampant, security lines are long, and cancellations are a lot higher than they should be.
 Plus, the check-in process and baggage claim are less than impressive.

 Next: If it’s not one thing, it’s another.

 Getting to LAX is a Herculean feat due to traffic.
 Once there, you’re dealing with an airport that CNN says is “eight terminals connected by a traffic jam.”
 If traffic doesn’t get you, then delays will.
 Only fog-riddled San Francisco has a worse record for on-time flights.